 Anderson Lake is one of the few parks in the area to offer equestrian and bike trails, which slope down to a lake teeming with birds and wildlife.
 Non-motorized boating is allowed.
 The lake may be closed to all water activity due to recurring toxic algae issues.
 Check with Jefferson County Public Health on their lake status page for lake conditions and status reports.

-Anderson State Park Lake is a day-use park encompassing 476 acres with 8,250 feet of freshwater shoreline on the 70-acre lake, which abounds with birds and wildlife.
+Anderson Lake State Park is a 496-acre day-use park encompassing 476 acres with 8,250 feet of freshwater shoreline on the 70-acre lake, which abounds with birds and wildlife.

 The park has several picnic tables along the lake shore.
 No public water is available.
 Two vault toilets and equestrian trailer parking with hitching posts are available within the park.